 Don’t be a victim of this scam!
 Always inspect the property before agreeing to move in.
 Don’t ever send identity documents and don’t transfer money to anyone if you haven’t seen the property for yourself.

-Before signing the agreement, you may have been asked to pay a holding fee (1 weeks rent), plus 1 or 2 weeks rent in advance, plus a bond (up to 4 weeks rent).
+Before signing the agreement, you may have been asked to pay a holding fee (1 week rent), plus 1 or 2 weeks’ rent in advance, plus a bond (up to 4 weeks’ rent).
 It’s best to make these payments by bank transfer so you have records of all payments.
-Name the transaction so it’s obvious what it’s for, e.g. ‘rent to Z Chen (landlord)’.
+Name each transaction so it’s obvious what it’s for, e.g. ‘rent to Z Chen (landlord)’.

-The contract must be written, printed and signed by both people.
-If you’re not using the standard agreement, your contract must include at least the following:
+The contract must be written, printed and signed by both parties (i.e. the landlord or agent and you, the tenant/s).
+If you’re not using the standard residential tenancy agreement, your contract must include at least the following:

-We recommend that you use the standard residential tenancy agreement from the NSW Department of Fair Trading.
+We recommend that you use the standard residential tenancy agreement from NSW Fair Trading.

 It’s important to know what type of tenant you are as your rights can be different depending on which category you fall into.

 Your name and the names of other tenant/s are on the tenancy agreement for the premises.
 You share rights and obligations with the other co-tenant/s.

 You’re a tenant (your name is on the tenancy agreement for the premises), you live at the premises and sub-let part of the premises to another person under a separate written agreement.
 That person is a sub-tenant.